-On September 28, 2018, the attorneys at Leeseberg & Valentine obtained a $44.5 million verdict on behalf of Bradley Metts and his family.
-Bradley was injured after Athens Medical Lab failed to timely return stat labs causing a rare infection to progress from his ear to his brain.
+On September 28, 2018, Gerald Leeseberg and the trial team at Leeseberg & Valentine obtained a $44.5 million verdict on behalf of Bradley Metts and his family.
+It is believed to be the largest verdict in Ohio history compensating an individual for injuries caused by negligent conduct.
+Bradley, who is now 14 years old, was injured when Athens Medical Lab failed to timely return stat laboratory blood tests causing a delay in diagnosis, which allowed a rare infection to progress from his ear to his brain.
 This infection caused significant pressure to build up in his head and resulted in a catastrophic brain injury.
-While Bradley is still cognitively intact and able to communicate, he is completely paralyzed and has no voluntary movements of any muscles other than those in his face and eyes - a condition known as locked-in syndrome.
-Bradley requires 24/7/365 nursing care and this verdict will go a long way in helping him obtain the care he needs.
+While Bradley is still cognitively intact and able to communicate, he is completely paralyzed and has no voluntary movements of any muscles other than those in his face and eyes - a condition known as "locked-in syndrome".
+Bradley requires 24/7/365 nursing care and this verdict will go a long way in helping him obtain the care he needs to keep him safe and thrive.

 There is a reason so many ads are out there telling people to "Look Twice for Motorcycles".
 They are exposed and do not have all the safety features of a car.
 There are no airbags or seatbelts.
 If a motorcyclist is involved in an accident, the odds of it being serious are great.
 This same principle applies to the electric scooters popping up in cities across the country.
 These scooters, while a fun and convenient way to travel short distances, can be very dangerous - especially when sharing the road with other automobiles.
 Over the weekend, a young woman in Cleveland was struck and killed while operating one of these scooters.
 The crash happened around 10 p.m. on East 9th Street near St. Clair Avenue.